Pro-Russian rebels vote for leaders in eastern Ukraine

 "I don't see why I should vote.
 It won't change anything, and besides the election isn't for the people of Donetsk.
 It's for the rebels themselves," said Vitaly, 34.

-(Additional reporting by Natalia Zinets in Kiev; editing by Ralph Boulton and Jane Baird)
+(Additional reporting by Natalia Zinets, Alessandra Prentice in Kiev; Editing by Ralph Boulton, Jane Baird, Philippa Fletcher and Chris Reese)